Estimation and Inference for Synthetic Control Methods with Spillover Effects: Introduction

-This paper mainly contributes to three developing literatures.
-First, it complements the fast-developing literature on synthetic control inference by relaxing SUTVA.
-Due to its popularity among empirical researchers, many formal results have been developed for statistical inference in similar settings.
-For example, \cite{Conley2011} consider hypothesis testing in a similar data structure where only a few units are treated and both pre- and post-treatment periods are short.
-They consider difference-in-differences, and use control units to form the null distribution of the statistic.
-In this particular setting with only a few treated units, difference-in-difference estimator can be treated as a speical case of the SCM with equal weights.
-In \cite{Ferman2017} and \cite{Hahn2017}, similar ideas are used to conduct placebo tests which permute across observed units.
-Among all, \cite{Chernozhukov2017} is the most related to our work, since they also use outcomes across periods rather than across units like the above citations. \cite{Li2019} proposes a testing procedure that is based on the idea of projection onto convex sets and results in \cite{Fang2018}.
-However, none of the papers mentioned above allows for the existence of spillover effects.
-Our methods provide formal statistical results in this setting, without assuming SUTVA.
-Furthermore, our estimation and testing procedure applies to factor models with cointegrated common factors, which is of special interest even in cases without spillover effects.
+This paper contributes to three developing literatures.
+First, it complements the literature on statistical inference in SCM by providing formal results without assuming SUTVA.
+Many works have developed inference methods for settings with few treated units and short pre- and post-treatment periods, such as difference-in-differences \citep{Conley2011}, which can be viewed as a special case of SCM with equal weights, and placebo tests that permute across units \citep{Hahn2017}.
+Most related work to ours is \cite{Chernozhukov2021}, who also use variation across periods rather than units to perform testing. \cite{Li2019} proposes a testing procedure based on projection onto convex sets and results from \cite{Fang2018}. \cite{cao_synthetic_2025} consider synthetic control methods in the context of staggered adoption.
+However, few works consider spillovers.
+To our knowledge, the only inferential methods allowing for spillovers are \cite{DiStefano2020} and \cite{Grossi2020}. \cite{DiStefano2020} require perfect pre-treatment fit, while our method allows for imperfect fit. \cite{Grossi2020} use a penalized SCM similar to \cite{Abadie2021} and assume exchangeable groups, which we do not require.
+Furthermore, our method applies to cointegrated factor models, of interest even without spillovers.